ethereum/devp2p/rlpx.md

     	unsigned expiration;
     };

+	struct Endpoint
+	{
+		unsigned layer3; // ipv4:4, ipv6:6
+		unsigned layer4; // tcp:6, udp:17
+		unsigned address; // BE encoded 32-bit or 128-bit unsigned (layer3 address)
+		unsigned port; // BE encoded 16-bit unsigned (layer4 port)
+	}

     NodeId is the node's public key.

 # Encrypted Handshake
 Connections are established via a handshake and, once established, packets are encapsulated as frames which are encrypted using AES-256 in CTR mode.
 Key material for the session is derived via a KDF with ECDHE-derived keying material.
 ECC uses secp256k1 curve (ECP).
 Note: "remote" is host which receives the connection.

 The handshake is carried out in two phases.
-The first phase is authentication and key exchange and the second phase is to negotiate supported protocols.
-The authentication and key exchange is an ECIES encrypted message which includes ephemeral keys for Perfect Forward Secrecy (PFS).
+The first phase is key exchange and the second phase is authentication and protocol negotiation.
+The key exchange is an ECIES encrypted message which includes ephemeral keys for Perfect Forward Secrecy (PFS).
 The second phase of the handshake is a part of DEVp2p and is an exchange of capabilities that each node supports.
 It's up to the implementation how to handle the outcome of the second phase of the handshake.

 There are several variants of ECIES, of which, some modes are malleable and must not be used.
 This specification relies on the implementation of ECIES as defined by Shoup.
-Thus, decryption will not occur if ciphertext authentication fails. http://en.wikipedia.org/wiki/Integrated_Encryption_Scheme
+Thus, decryption will not occur if message authentication fails. http://en.wikipedia.org/wiki/Integrated_Encryption_Scheme

 There are two kinds of connections which can be established.
 A node can connect to a known peer, or a node can connect to a new peer.
 A known peer is one which has previously been connected to and from which a corresponding session token is available for authenticating the requested connection.

-If the handshake fails, if and only if initiating a connection TO a known peer, then the nodes information should be removed from the node table and the connection MUST NOT be reattempted.
+If the handshake fails upon initiating a connection TO a known peer, then the nodes information should be removed from the node table and the connection MUST NOT be reattempted.
 Due to the limited IPv4 space and common ISP practices, this is likely a common and normal occurrence, therefore, no other action should occur.
 If a handshake fails for a connection which is received, no action pertaining to the node table should occur.

 Handshake: